-33. Equality and Diversity/LGBT
+33. Equality and Diversity/ Lesbian, gay, bisexual, or gender questioning

 The school understands that promoting equality and diversity and tackling discrimination is essential in safeguarding the students.
-The school has separate policies and procedures in place to address issues such as transgender.
-The school also has an anti-bullying policy that covers harassment and discrimination.
-For more information, please refer to afore mentioned policies.
+The school has an anti-bullying policy that covers harassment and discrimination.

-See KCSIE (2023)
+See KCSIE (2024)

-The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether or not) can be just as vulnerable as children who identify as LGBT.
+The fact that a child or a young person may be lesbian, gay, bisexual or gender questioning is not in itself an inherent risk factor for harm.
+However, children who are lesbian, gay, bisexual or gender questioning can be targeted by other children.
+In some cases, a child who is perceived by other children to be lesbian, gay, bisexual or gender questioning (whether or not) can be just as vulnerable as children who identify as lesbian, gay, bisexual or gender questioning.

-Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open, we endeavour to reduce the additional barriers faced by providing a safe space for them to speak to the Pastoral staff or any trusted adult.
+Risks can be compounded where children who are lesbian, gay, bisexual or gender questioning lack a trusted adult with whom they can be open, we endeavour to reduce the additional barriers faced by providing a safe space for them to speak to the Pastoral staff or any trusted adult.